 There are many forms of anesthesia that we offer at our office in Lubbock, TX, to make sure your dental procedures are as comfortable as possible.
-Our oral surgeons offer local anesthesia, nitrous oxide sedation with local anesthesia, IV anesthesia, and general anesthesia.
-The type of anesthesia that Dr. Steven J. Hill or Dr. Robert B. Ioppolo will administer to you depends on your overall health, your preferences, and which specific oral surgery is being performed.
+We offer local anesthesia, nitrous oxide sedation with local anesthesia, IV anesthesia, and general anesthesia.
+The type of anesthesia that Dr. Robert B. Ioppolo will administer to you depends on your overall health, your preferences, and which specific oral surgery is being performed.

-Oral surgeons receive extensive training in anesthesia administration, allowing them to deliver the safest procedure possible.
+Dr. Ioppolo received extensive training in anesthesia administration, allowing him to deliver the safest procedure possible.

 Types of Anesthesia